drcode/clll/README.md

 As expected, the contract has added Bob's favorite color into storage.

-## Examples/Test Cases
+### Examples

 The file src/clll-examples/core.clj contains all of Gavin Wood's current POC5 examples.

+### Unit Tests

-The file test/clll/clll-tests.clj contains comprehensive test cases for Gavin's examples.
+The file test/clll/clll-tests.clj contains comprehensive-ish test cases for Gavin's examples.
 You can verify that the tests pass by cloning this git repo and running "lein test" from the command line.

 ## License